padraignix/padraignix.github.io/_posts/2020-1-07-htb-machine-craft.md

 </ul>
 {% endhighlight %}

-<p>We then add the domains to our hosts file and take a second look.</p>
+<p>We then add the domains to our hosts file and take another look.</p>

 {% highlight shell %}
 root@kali:~# cat /etc/hosts